 Go beyond a simple ad in the newspaper with your marketing efforts.
 Distribute fliers at elementary schools, preschools, day care facilities, recreation centers, and coffee shops.
+Post it on your ministry’s social media.
 (Check beforehand to see whether you need permission before distributing information at public institutions.)

 Promote special surprises.